-The mediastinum is constructed in a manner that provides compartments to house and support vital structures within the thorax.
+The mediastinum is divided compartmentally and consists of subdivisions that house and support vital structures within the thorax.
 Below are the borders of each region of the mediastinum.

 Each region of the thoracic mediastinum contains unique structures.
 Listed below are the different regions of the thoracic mediastinum and a high-level overview of their components.

 Each region of the mediastinum can be considered to serve a primary function.

 The superior mediastinum is essentially a conduit space allowing structures to pass between the head, neck, and thorax.
 The anterior mediastinum is protective in nature and filled with connective and fatty tissue that cushions and supports the thymus as well as the vital cardiac structures just posterior to it.
 The middle mediastinum houses the heart and the roots of the great vessels.
 The posterior mediastinum, which can be thought of as a continuation of the superior mediastinum, also serves as a conduit.
 It provides space for the passage of structures between the thoracic and abdominal cavities.

 The thoracic mediastinum houses the heart and the great vessels.
 Due to this anatomical configuration, the thoracic mediastinum has many blood vessels traveling through it.
 Since the lymphatic system closely integrates into the cardiovascular system, there is also a significant presence of lymphatics in this area.